allamaprabhuani/akantu2/joss/paper.md

 insertion'), the time to solution scales well up to ~576 cores.
-The simulations are running on a newly installed machine and the impact of the network on the loss of scalability is not fully understood, the min and max measures vary a lot after 288 cores (4 nodes).
+The simulations are running on a newly installed machine and the impact of the network on the loss of scalability is not fully understood, the min and max measures vary a lot after 288 cores (four nodes).
 The scalability with insertion of cohesive elements (\autoref{fig:tts} 'insertion') decreases, and starts to plateau at around 288
 cores: this is due to the extra communications needed to change the topology of the mesh.